kudobuilder/kudo/keps/draft-20190516-KUDO-package-manager.md

 ## Motivation

 There are multiple package managers and ideas out there and we need to decide which concept will work the best for KUDO in its current state.
 This is not an Install CLI subcategory KEP, but of course we need to think about the repercussions of decisions made in this KEP.
-There are multiple stakeholders directly being impacted by decisions made here, but this also paths the way to think about new problems we haven't articulated yet (e.g. how to provide KUDO Frameworks in air-gapped clusters, verification of Frameworks and their tarbundles, etc.).
+There are multiple stakeholders directly being impacted by decisions made here, but this also paves the way to think about new problems we haven't articulated yet (e.g. how to provide KUDO Frameworks in air-gapped clusters, verification of Frameworks and their tarbundles, etc.).

 ### Goals